abhisha2334/Movie-Recommender-System/README.md

 The project includes:
 - A Machine Learning model that processes movie data and computes similarities.
 - A Streamlit-based frontend for user interaction.
-- Heroku deployment for easy access and demonstration.
+- Streamlit deployment for easy access and demonstration.

 Table of Contents
 - Features